obeli-sk/obelisk/ROADMAP.md

 ## feat: deps.toml tool
 obelisk wit update-deps

+## feat: obelisk.lock
+Save the digest of each downloaded OCI image into a lockfile, then remove the optional digest from toml,

 ## feat: Support WIT-only WASM files
 Allow pushing and declaring WASM resources only containing the WIT.
 Needed for external activities.